duncanbradley/thesis/introduction.md

 Link to Grice - readers/viewers make assumptions about communicative intent.
 They aren’t just passive receipients.
 Therefore there is a trust element - when trust is high, more likely to fail to question the delivery of the message.

+Other numerical biases have been studied in a datavis context e.g. Dimara et al. 2017, 2019

+# Thesis Statement?

+It is my thesis that…